Treasurys Gain Ahead of Thanksgiving Holiday

 Continue Reading Below

-The yield on the benchmark 10-year U.S. Treasury note was recently at 2.337%, according to Tradeweb, compared with 2.361% Tuesday.
+The yield on the benchmark 10-year U.S. Treasury note settled at 2.322%, compared with 2.361% Tuesday.
 Yields fall as bond prices rise.

-Treasurys have mostly drifted higher in recent sessions, with the yield on the 10-year note notching its fourth decline in six trading days Tuesday.
-Many analysts and investors expect trading activity to remain muted this week, as the bond market is closed Thursday in observance of Thanksgiving and closes early on Friday.
+Treasurys have mostly drifted higher in recent sessions, with the yield on the 10-year note notching its fifth decline in seven trading days Wednesday.
+The bond market is closed Thursday in observance of Thanksgiving and closes early on Friday.

-Bond yields extended declines Wednesday after U.S. Commerce Department data showed orders for long-lasting factory goods fell 1.2% in October from the prior month.
-Economists surveyed by The Wall Street Journal had expected a 0.2% increase for orders.
+Bond yields declined Wednesday after U.S. Commerce Department data showed orders for long-lasting factory goods declined in October from the prior month.
+They then fell further after minutes from the Federal Reserve's Oct.
+31-Nov.
+1 meeting showed officials thought inflation could stay below the central bank's 2% annual target for longer than expected.

 The lack of inflationary pressure has been a boon to Treasurys, which have largely traded in a narrow range in recent months after coming under selling pressure at the end of 2016.